hyosung11/Launch-School/Courses/journal.md

 19:34 Started Lesson 5.
 I'll review the Lesson 4 Quiz 1 later, maybe with Alex on Friday morning.

 20:38 Working on Sorting in JavaScript section.
 Ready to relax with Sohee.

+## 20210902 목요일

+07:27 Once again, I slept in and missed my morning study window.
+I guess it's much harder without an accountability study partner.
+Ugh.
+I want to get outside this morning and make sure to get morning sunlight into my eyes after breakfast and before marriage counseling.
+Is there anything I want to discuss in counseling for today's session?
+I have to poo.
+All is well.
+Today is going to be a great day.

+08:57 I went for a walk along the back trail of the duck pond and met and talked to Ray who lives at the house with the Tibetan prayer flags.
+I also saw a fox before that at the entrance.
+An eastern european heritage woman told me I was brave for walking barefoot there on the trail.
+Met a korean older couple who remarked that there had been a lot of rain.
+Just in a short walk this morning.

+10:04 Kind of felt like the marriage counseling session this morning was a waste of time.
+Leidy's okay, but not that smart.
+Arrogance on my part?